 “Bruce enables executives to transform their hidden wisdom into insight that yields powerful results.”— Chip Bell, CEO, Chip Bell Group

-Bruce has been consulted by global executive leaders for 50 years and is one of America’s most accomplished, experienced and trusted advisors to CEOs, boards and senior executive leaders.
+Bruce has been consulted by global executive leaders for over 40 years and is one of America’s most accomplished, experienced and trusted advisors to CEOs, boards and senior executive leaders.

 Bruce has worked in dedicated advisory relationships with more CEOs, Boards, and C-Suite executives than anyone, anywhere.
 He’s a leader’s teacher.
 His depth of experience advising and facilitating insights for strategy, culture, change leadership, and business growth is unmatched.

 His knowledge, insight, and experience are far-reaching, from Fortune 100 companies and the largest professional services firms to entrepreneurial startups and not-for-profits.
 His study of human character and human capability has led him to discover how the brilliance of leadership at all levels can manifest itself in all we do.

 Bruce has spent over four-decades exploring the dimensions of leadership.
 He has focused on the merits of two competing and yet compatible theories, both articulated by Adam Smith in the 18th century.
 First, economic logic with its attendant leadership issues of authority, power, status and the “invisible hand of the market;” and second, moral philosophy with its attendant problems of humility, coherence, wisdom and the “greater interests of others.”
 A capitalist at heart, Bruce has demonstrated, many times over, that only a balance of these two principles can create long-term growth, profitability, prosperity, and sustainability.